-Critical Accounting Estimates and Judgments
+(d) Critical Accounting Estimates and Judgments

-The preparation of these consolidated financial statements requires management to make certain estimates, judgments and assumptions that affect the reported amounts of assets and liabilities at the date of the financial statements and the reported expenses during the year.
+The preparation of these interim consolidated financial statements requires management to make certain estimates, judgments and assumptions that affect the reported amounts of assets and liabilities at the date of the financial statements and the reported expenses during the year.
 Actual results could differ from these estimates.

-The accounting policies and basis of presentation applied in the preparation of these unaudited condensed consolidated interim financial statements are consistent with those applied and disclosed in the Company's audited annual consolidated financial statements for the year ended December 31, 2021, unless otherwise noted.
+Except as detailed below, the accounting policies and basis of presentation applied in the preparation of these interim financial statements are consistent with those applied and disclosed in the Company's audited annual consolidated financial statements for the year ended December 31, 2021.